Skip to content

 from ndsl.constants import X_DIM, Y_DIM, Z_DIM

-from ndsl.dsl.typing import FloatField, Float, BoolFieldIJ, Bool
+from ndsl.dsl.typing import FloatField, BoolFieldIJ, Bool

 import random

-def check_value(data: FloatField, flag: BoolFieldIJ):
+def check_value(data: FloatField, mask: BoolFieldIJ):

 from __externals__ import critical_value